UNIVERSITY OF WISCONSIN River Falls

 Splett, who also is an associate dean of the College of Agriculture, Food and Environmental Sciences, is the sixth recipient of the award at the University's all-campus awards reception April 19.

-The award was established in 2000 to recognize an outstanding faculty advisor with nominations by graduating seniors and alumni.
+The award was established in 2000 to recognize an outstanding faculty adviser with nominations by graduating seniors and alumni.
 Those nominations are then considered by the Faculty Senate Advising Committee, which makes the final selection.

 Students who nominated Splett noted his genuine concern for their well being.
 One said, "No matter what your situation, Nate always has a kind word and some advice for you."
 Another said, "Nate is very knowledgeable in what students have to do to complete their requirements.
 He is also very easy to talk to."
-A third commented, "Nate is the advisor who will do anything in his power to help his students and advisees succeed.
+A third commented, "Nate is the adviser who will do anything in his power to help his students and advisees succeed.

 Splett's experience combines teaching and research with experience in agri-business and the public schools.
 He was a vocational agriculture instructor in the Barron and Turtle Lake (Wis.) high schools, a loan officer for Production Credit Association, a supervisor for the Farm Credit Administration, has served as a consultant to agriculture-oriented financial institutions, and taught economics at UW-Stout.